 Don’t get the same cages as us

 Do as we say, not as we do.
 Many cages and tanks in stores are overcrowded or smaller than what we recommend.
 We justify this because the animals are small when we get them and don’t stay with us for long.
-This is what animals in shelters wish you knew.

 Don’t focus on the food label